Who Is Hermes? 8 Facts About the Greek God & Divine Messenger

 jacob jordaens mercury argos painting

-Jacob Jordaens, Mercury (Hermes) Playing Argos to Sleep, 17th century, image courtesy of Sotheby’s
+Jacob Jordaens, Mercury (Hermes) Playing Argos to Sleep, 17th century.
+Source: Sotheby’s

 One of the most terrifying tasks Hermes took on was slaying the monster Argos, who had many eyes and never slept.
-Hermes got mixed up with this horrible beast thanks to his father’s philandering ways… When Zeus had an affair with a mortal woman named Io, Zeus’s jealous wife Hera was furious.
+When Zeus had an affair with a mortal woman named Io, Zeus’s jealous wife Hera was furious.
 To hide Io from Hera’s wrath, Zeus transformed her into a cow to try and keep her safe.
-But Hera was not fooled – when she found Io, she tied her to a tree, and placed her under the watch of Argos.
-Zeus asked Hermes to kill the beast, in order to release Io from this terrible fate.
+But Hera found Io, tied her to a tree, and placed her under the watch of Argos.
+Zeus asked Hermes to kill the beast, to release Io from this terrible fate.
 Hermes came up with a crafty plan, playing the most beautiful music that lulled Argos into a deep sleep.
 He was then able to slay Argos and set Io free.

 spranger bartholomaeus athena hermes painting

-Spranger Bartholomaeus, Athena and Hermes, image courtesy of Fine Art America
+Spranger Bartholomaeus, Athena and Hermes.
+Source: Fine Art America

-6. He Held a Staff with Two Snakes
+7. He Carried a Staff with Two Snakes

 caduceus snake and staff medical symbol